DarkFlippers/unleashed-firmware/scripts/ReadMe.md

 Always flash your device in the folllowing sequence:

 - OTP (Only on empty MCU)
-- Core2 firmware
-- Core1 firmware
+- Core1 and Core2 firmware flashing
 - Option Bytes

 ## Otp flashing

 !!!
 Flashing incorrect OTP may permanently brick your device !!!

-Normally OTP data generated and flashed at factory.
+Normally OTP data generated and flashed at the factory.
 In case if MCU was replaced you'll need correct OTP data to be able to use companion applications.
-Use `otp.py` to generate OTP data and `flash_otp_version_*` to flash OTP zone.
+Use `otp.py` to generate and flash OTP data.
 You will need exact main board revision to genrate OTP data.
 It can be found on main PCB.
+Also display type, region and etc...

 !!!
 Flashing incorrect OTP may permanently brick your device !!!

-## Core2 flashing

-Script blindly updates FUS and Radiostack.
-This operation is going to corrupt bootloader and firmware.
-Reflash Core1 after Core2.

-## Core1 flashing
+## Core1 and Core2 firmware flashing

-Script compiles and flashes both bootloader and firmware.
+Main flashing sequence can be found in root `Makefile`.
+Core2 goes first, then Core1.
+Never flash FUS or you will loose your job, girlfriend and keys in secure enclave.

 ## Option Bytes